 Conflict of Interest information for students

-Information on handling of Conflicts of Interest in HDR student matters can be found here (pdf 33KB).
+Information on handling of Conflicts of Interest in HDR student matters can be found on Info for students (pdf 33KB).

 For information regarding Conflicts of Interest between the student / supervisor / examiner, please see the Australian Council of Graduate Research (ACGR) Conflict of Interest in Examination Guidelines document.

 Leave from studies

 Applications for leave from studies must be approved prior to any leave commencing.
 Leave will not be backdated, with the exception of sick leave.